Drew Plitt

-Drew Plitt (born January 9, 1998) is an American football quarterback for the Arlington Renegades of the XFL.
-He played college football at Ball State.
+Drew Plitt (born January 9, 1998) is an American professional football quarterback.
+He played college football for the Ball State Cardinals.

-Early life and high school
+Early life

-Plitt grew up in Loveland, Ohio and attended Loveland High School, where he played basketball and football.
+Plitt grew up in Loveland, Ohio, and attended Loveland High School, where he played basketball and football.
 As a junior, he passed for 1,346 yards and 13 touchdowns.
-Plitt committed to play college football at Ball State over offers from Eastern Michigan, Bowling Green, and Lafayette.
+Plitt committed to play college football for the Ball State Cardinals over offers from Eastern Michigan, Bowling Green, and Lafayette.

 College career

 Plitt redshirted his true freshman season at Ball State.
 He mostly served as the Cardinals' backup during the following two seasons.
 Plitt passed for 2,918 yards and 24 touchdowns with seven interceptions as a redshirt junior.
 He completed 65.6% of his pass attempts for 2,164 yards and 17 touchdowns to six interceptions in eight games during the team's COVID-19-shortened 2020 season and was named second-team All-Mid-American Conference (MAC).
 Plitt was named the Offensive MVP of the 2020 MAC Championship Game after completing 20 of 32 pass attempts for 263 yards and three touchdowns and also rushing for a touchdown in the Cardinals' 38–28 win over Buffalo.
 He was also named the MVP of the 2020 Arizona Bowl as Ball State beat 22nd-ranked San Jose State 34–13 in the first bowl game win in program history.

 Plitt decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the coronavirus pandemic and return to Ball State for a sixth season.
 In his final season, he passed for 2,541 yards and 18 touchdowns while also rushing for 131 yards and two touchdowns.